The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 The feeding of ponies is against the byelaws and giving them human food, or even things like carrots, causes serious issues in the New Forest.
 Some ponies and donkeys develop an unhealthy craving for human food and become aggressive with people who, quite rightly, try to keep their picnics to themselves.
 The animals also tend to gather near roads, looking for people with food, and this makes them more vulnerable to traffic accidents.
-Human food also gives the ponies colic (bad stomach ache) which is very painful.
+Human food also gives the ponies colic (bad stomach ache) which is very painful and can be deadly.

 As part of the ‘Keep your distance’ campaign, you can download the posters for display in your businesses by using the buttons below.

 From beautiful scenery to free roaming animals, fascinating history to scenic coastline, there's something for everyone in the New Forest National Park.
 We'll help you find your way around the Forest and enjoy all it has to offer while caring for this fragile and important landscape.